dbmdz/clef-hipe/README.md

 # Changelog

+* 06.12.2021: Release of smaller multilingual Historic Language Models (ranging from 2-8 layers) - more information [here](hlms.md).
 * 18.11.2021: Release of first multilingual and monolingual Historic Language Models - more information [here](hlms.md).
 * 04.11.2021: We will take part in the upcoming [CLEF-HIPE 2022](https://hipe-eval.github.io/HIPE-2022/tasks) Shared Task.
               We plan to release new language models before the start of the official shared task very soon.